copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - The main branch is now 10 levels long, counting the Valley of the Dead and Moloch's Sanctum, and containing four special levels and four randomly generated levels in the middle.
-  - All eight demon lords are present in their own lairs, none of them in the main branch.
+  - All eight archfiends are present in their own lairs, none of them in the main branch.
   - The level below the Valley is the gateway to Gehennom proper, which is guarded by Cerberus, who is now undeferred.
 Vlad's Tower is also accessed